-TKU has several small discipleship groups hosted by faculty and students that encourage connection and spiritual growth.
-Gateway Church also offers several specialized and small group ministries for singles, married couples, and families.
-Students are encouraged to be involved and learn about all of their small group options of during their time at The King's.
+Students are encouraged to be involved and learn about all of these options during their time at The King's.

 DRESS CODE POLICY

 As a Christian institution that is dedicated to preparing students for Spirit-empowered ministry and leadership in church and marketplace settings, The King's University asks students to respect and comply with community standards with regard to dress.
 In general, at all times, whether on or off campus, students should keep in mind their callings as ambassadors for Christ.
 Our aim is always to glorify Christ and point people to Him, and we hope that through these guidelines we will minimize times when we distract from that aim by drawing undue attention to our physical appearance.
 To this end, we ask students to honor the principles of modesty, professionalism, neatness, and personal hygiene.